tingiskhan/pylurch/README.md

 3. Allows using different backends for serializing the models, e.g. enables easy access to ONNX.

 ## Install
-While you could install the library, the installation is more aimed at providing a simple way of deploying using Docker.
+While you could install the library, the setup process is more aimed at providing a simple way of deploying using Docker.
 But, to install simply
 ```
 pip install git+https://github.com/tingiskhan/ml-server
 ```